 After you’ve entered and confirmed a few personal details, your account will be live right away.
 From there, you can then download the sportsbook app directly from the sportsbook’s website.
 Once you log in on the app, you’ll have access to the full sportsbook via the app.

-There are typically several different deposit options to choose from, including PayPal or credit cards.
+There are several different deposit options to choose from, including PayPal or credit cards.
 When it’s time to cash out any winnings, you can typically choose the same option you used to deposit with.

 As far as the best sportsbooks for NHL betting go, you’ll find that each has unique characteristics and strong points.
 For example, DraftKings is known for having a slick interface and a great live betting platform.
 FanDuel also crushes it on usability, but the layout is much simpler.